hmesha/quantum-object-trader/README.md

-# Quantum Trader
+# Quantum Object Trader

 🤖 An intelligent autonomous trading system using a multi-agent architecture for algorithmic trading via Interactive Brokers

 ## Overview

-Quantum Trader is a sophisticated algorithmic trading system that leverages Interactive Brokers' API to make trading decisions.
+Quantum Object Trader is a sophisticated algorithmic trading system that leverages Interactive Brokers' API to make trading decisions.
 The system uses a multi-agent approach where specialized components collaborate to analyze market data, assess risks, and execute trades.

 ## Key Features